-As the weather gets warmer and states continue to reopen, you may be wondering if it’s safe to throw or attend a party.
-Though local parks may have opened and pools have begun allowing guests, confirmed coronavirus cases are still rising across the country, as reported by The New York Times.
-Our backyard barbecues and summer pool parties are going to look much different this year if they take place at all.
+As we approach the holiday season, you may be wondering if it’s safe to throw or attend a party.
+Though many restaurants, businesses, and states as a whole have continued reopening, confirmed coronavirus cases are once again rising across the country, as reported by The New York Times.
+Our holiday dinners and white elephant parties are going to look much different this year if they take place at all.

 Make no mistake: jam-packed parties are contributing to the spread of COVID-19.
-Photos from packed Memorial Day parties in Lake of the Ozarks and a crowded beach in Florida show guests much closer than 6 feet apart with nary a mask in sight.
+This summer, photos from packed Memorial Day parties in Lake of the Ozarks and a crowded beach in Florida showed guests much closer than six feet apart with nary a mask in sight.
 As Erika Lautenbach, the director of the Whatcom County Health Department in Washington State, told NPR’s Morning Edition, these types of gatherings are the primary source of infection.

-There have even been rumors of “coronavirus parties” or gatherings organized with the intention of catching and spreading the virus.
+Earlier this year, there were even rumors of “coronavirus parties” or gatherings organized with the intention of catching and spreading the virus.
 (However, those rumors have been largely debunked.)
 Still, large gatherings risk being just that: an occasion for people to catch and spread coronavirus even if unintentional.
-Here are some things to consider if you’re looking to throw or attend a party amidst the coronavirus outbreak.
+Here are some things to consider if you’re looking to throw or attend a holiday party amidst the continued coronavirus outbreak.

 How Many People Will Be At The Gathering?